cyipt/actdev/code/tests/manual.md

 # 1 Overview of the tool

-The ActDev tool is a prototype tool to help the planning system better account for and support sustainable travel.
-The aim is to demonstrate what is possible with new datasets and methods and to make the case for a complete nationally available tool.
+The ActDev tool is a prototype web application to strengthen the evidence base on the performance of developments in terms of active travel provision and potential.
+The tool is part of a [UK Research and Innovation](https://www.ukri.org/) funded project which aims to demonstrate what is possible with new datasets and methods.
+The wider aim is to make case for evidence-based tools for assessing and improving provision for active travel associated with new developments nationwide, at every stage in the planning process.

 Currently the tool only provides data for 35 sites, as outlined in the [ActDev report](https://actdev.cyipt.bike/report/).
 This manual